 The reasons for this shift are included in the Fossil Free Frome – discussion document and scenarios of how we could achieve the target are available here: a-clean-healthy-future-for-frome-final-Sept-2016.

-Starting in September Frome Town Council will be hosting a series of free talks around energy and climate.
+Frome Town Council hosted a series of free talks around energy and climate.
 Nikki Jones is a researcher and writer on climate change and energy.
-The talks will take place in Frome Town Hall, from 7.00 to 9.00 pm on the following dates.
-Entry is free.
-The talks are supported by Sustainable Frome and East Mendip Green Party and donations will be collected for Solar Aid.
+The talks were supported by Sustainable Frome and East Mendip Green Party with donations collected for Solar Aid.

 28th September 2017 – What is Climate Change?

 19th October 2017 – The Oil and Gas Industry: A Beginner’s Guide

 14th December 2017 – UK Energy, Emissions and Targets

 15th February 2018 – Is Nuclear the Answer?